vekatze/neut/book/src/statements.md

 }
 ```

-You may also want to see the explanation on `prefix` in [Modules](./modules.md).
+You may also want to see the explanation of `prefix` in [Modules](./modules.md).

 ## `define`

 `define` defines a function.
-It should look like the below:
+It should look like the following:

 ```neut
 define foo(x: int, y: int): int {